 Cotton is one of the most water intensive crops to grow.
 And unless its organic cotton it uses a significant amount of pesticides as well.
 And most cotton wool and cotton pads are bleached in chlorine.

 Ultimately, at Mama Bamboo we know that most people will only choose the most eco-friendly products if they are good enough.
-As Mums, we know what parents and babies need, then we replace those 'unfriendly' materials and ingredients with 'friendly' ones.
+As Mums, we know what parents and babies need and what they don't need on their skin, then we replace those 'unfriendly' materials and ingredients with 'friendly' ones.
 Finally, we think 'what else' - and that's where we get creative and go further than any brand we know.

 *Referenced studies and articles: